Fighting Prostate Cancer

 Stokes Urology Centre

 Our research initiative, launched in 2006 at the University of Surrey, has grown to become the largest charity-funded prostate cancer research group in the UK.
-Currently 25 strong, the Prostate Project research team are producing results of international importance including the development of antibodies against targets on the surface of prostate cancers, the development of vaccines from the patient’s own immune cells and the use of a potential new marker (EN2) in urine to identify the presence of prostate cancer; the first breakthrough in diagnosis since the 30-year-old PSA blood test currently used to detect prostate cancer.
+Currently 25 strong, the Prostate Project research team are producing results of international importance including the development of antibodies against targets on the surface of prostate cancers, the development of vaccines from the patient’s own immune cells, and the impact of tumour microbiomes on the differences in outcomes for black men.
 They are currently investigating new techniques to identify and treat advanced prostate cancer using immunotherapy.
 Currently three quarters of men diagnosed with advanced prostate cancer die within five years.

 2023 will see the launch of our most ambitious effort since the Centre opened with the introduction of the ‘Man Van’, a mobile PSA blood testing clinic providing easy access to testing for men across the region.
 The PSA test is a simple blood test to help detect prostate cancer.